This link has been bookmarked by 9 people . It was first bookmarked on 08 Nov 2008, by Christy Tucker.

 - My top 10 takeaways:

-are the basis for change, and what they need more than anything now is
+- Communities are the basis for change, and what they need more than anything now is excellent stewardship.
+Facilitators, please stand up.

-collaborate, do the work each is best at, and share the work needed to
+- The great value of networks is that they enable groups of people to organize, collaborate, do the work each is best at, and share the work needed to bring about the change, and then show others its value.

-bring about the change, and then show others its value. - Change has to start with an identified need, not with a good idea.
+- Change has to start with an identified need, not with a good idea.
 Generally, we only change when we must.
 Listen for needs.

-need to create safe places to explore and work on bold ideas.
+- We need to create safe places to explore and work on bold ideas.
+Skunkworks can often accomplish more than large amounts of funding.

-provoking respondents to self-change instead of trying to persuade or
+- Change, like great research, begins with asking important questions, and provoking respondents to self-change instead of trying to persuade or impose it.

-ideas and concerns. - If you want to accomplish great change, give up the idea of getting the credit for it.
+- If you want to accomplish great change, give up the idea of getting the credit for it.

 - Experiment.
 The best, profound changes come from masses of iterative learning and exploration of possibilities.